Wisconsin Alumni Research Foundation: Stem cells

 More recently, WARF was assigned the patents for non-human primate and human embryonic stem cells.
 The stem cells were first isolated and purified by James Thomson in 1998.

 Startup companies

-WARF has also helped establish more than 60 startup companies including Imago, Mirus Bio, Nimblegen, Tomotherapy, Deltanoid Pharmaceuticals, Quinntessence, Neoclone, Silatronix, Third Wave Technologies, Cambria Biosciences, and OpGen, Inc.
+WARF has been directly involved in the formation of more than 50 startup companies, either through direct investing or by licensing technologies.
+These companies include Imago, Mirus Bio, Nimblegen, Tomotherapy, Deltanoid Pharmaceuticals, Quinntessence, Neoclone, Silatronix, Third Wave Technologies, Cambria Biosciences, and OpGen, Inc.

 Patent litigation

-WARF was called a "patent troll" by Business Insider, which included WARF in a list of the "most fearsome" of them.
-The magazine noted that while many universities could be described as "patent trolls", WARF was singled out because of the large number of patents it held.
-A WARF spokesperson denied that the group acted as a non-participating entity, explaining that "our whole purpose for being is to bring inventions from the university into the world into practical use."
+WARF's role is to find companies that can turn original research from the University of Wisconsin–Madison into new products.
+Like many universities, WARF rarely litigates, but will do so to defend the public good and the rights of the university researchers – the "practicing entities" – who dedicate their careers to groundbreaking science.